jkent/pybot/README.md

 ### Dependencies

-Pybot runs under Python 3, however it may run under Python 2.
-It is recommended to run Pybot inside [Pipenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-Setting up and using Pipenv is outside the scope of this document.
+Pybot runs under Python 3, however it might run under Python 2.
+It is recommended to run Pybot using [Pipenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to handle all dependencies.
+Install pipenv and run 'pipenv run python pybot' from within the top directory.

-The package `six` is the only thing the Pybot core depends on.
-Plugins state what dependencies they have below.

 ### Configuring